XAMPPRocky/zola/docs/content/documentation/getting-started/configuration.md

 # truncate_content_length = 100

-# Optional translation object.
-Keys should be language codes.
-[translations]

 # You can put any kind of data here.
 The data
 # will be accessible in all templates.